Project PEDHSC57

 Cervical cancer is largely preventable, yet uptake of cervical screening varies widely between communities.
 Some areas have particularly low screening rates, especially in more deprived neighbourhoods and in underserved groups.
 Lower uptake contributes to later diagnosis and potentially avoidable cancer deaths.
 Locally, initial PCN‑led work has already identified three deprived wards with consistently low screening participation and highlighted barriers women face in accessing screening.
 There is a clear need to better understand these inequalities and co‑develop more acceptable and accessible approaches to support screening uptake.

-The insights and partnerships we build now will feed directly into an NIHR study, with the long‑term aim of creating approaches that can be scaled to reduce preventable cancers and improve health equity.
+The insights and partnerships we built fed directly into an NIHR study, with the long‑term aim of creating approaches that could be scaled to reduce preventable cancers and improve health equity.

 Project Aims

-• To gather early evidence and community insights that will support the development of a future NIHR-funded research study focused on improving cervical screening uptake.
+• Gathered early evidence and community insights that will support the development of a future NIHR-funded research study focused on improving cervical screening uptake.

-• To work with two contrasting PCNs - one already engaged (Braintree PCN) and one more ethnically diverse PCN, (Tilbury Chadwell PCN in Thurrock) - to better understand local inequalities, barriers, and what kinds of support women feel would help.
+• Worked with two contrasting PCNs - one already engaged (Braintree PCN) and one more ethnically diverse PCN, (Tilbury Chadwell PCN in Thurrock) - to better understand local inequalities, barriers, and what kinds of support women feel would help.

-• To identify priority underserved groups and begin shaping potential components of a future co‑designed intervention.
+• Identified priority underserved groups and begin shaping potential components of a future co‑designed intervention.

 Project Activity